-Functional Area 4: Secretary Scully reported with respect to Objective 4.1, staff continues to move forward with the Marine Activity Permits and making sure all businesses on the Harbor have one.
+Functional Area 4: Secretary Scully reported with respect to Objective 4.1, staff continues to move forward with the Marine Activity Permits and making sure all businesses on the Harbor have one are in compliance.
 With respect to Objective 4.2, Commissioner Marston and himself have discussed various ways of how to communicate with stakeholders.
 The database of all the businesses in and near the Harbor has been completed by the Geographic Information System (GIS) team.
 The GIS team will explore incorporating MAP registrations as well as Small Harbor Operation Registrations (SHORs) into the database.
-With respect to Objective 4.3, Commissioner Williams and himself have reached out to multiple harbor stakeholders and asked questions about their businesses.
-Specific questions included the MAP process, speeding in the Harbor, noise, human-powered vessels, rental boat safety, pollution control, best practices and parking.
+With respect to Objective 4.3, Commissioner Williams and himself have reached out to multiple harbor stakeholders and have had dialogue on various topics on operating within the harbor, asked questions about their businesses.
+Specific questions topics included the MAP process, speeding in the Harbor, noise, human-powered vessels, rental boat safety, pollution control, best practices and parking.